gitleaks/gitleaks/README.md

                                       order of precedence:
                                       1. --config/-c
                                       2. env var GITLEAKS_CONFIG
+                                      3. env var GITLEAKS_CONFIG_TOML with the file content
-                                      3. (target path)/.gitleaks.toml
+                                      4. (target path)/.gitleaks.toml
-                                      If none of the three options are used, then gitleaks will use the default config --enable-rule strings           only enable specific rules by id --exit-code int                 exit code when leaks have been encountered (default 1) -i, --gitleaks-ignore-path string   path to .gitleaksignore file or folder containing one (default ".")
+                                      If none of the four options are used, then gitleaks will use the default config --enable-rule strings           only enable specific rules by id --exit-code int                 exit code when leaks have been encountered (default 1) -i, --gitleaks-ignore-path string   path to .gitleaksignore file or folder containing one (default ".")